Filomena Campus Quartet

 Rod Youngs - drums

 Filomena Campus formed her own quartet in 2010 with long time collaborators pianist Steve Lodder and Dudley Phillips on double bass.
-Their Jester of Jazz project with music by Lodder and Philips and lyrics by Campus, culminated in a recording in 2011 featuring saxophonist Jean Toussaint and flutist Rowland Sutherland.
+Their Jester of Jazz project with music by Lodder and Philips and lyrics by Campus, culminated in a recording in 2011 featuring saxophonist Jean Toussaint and flautist Rowland Sutherland.
 Drummer Rod Youngs completes the band since 2014.
-The Filomena Campus Quartet has brought their unique take on jazz to audiences around the world, touring in Italy, UK, Germany, Thailand, Morocco, Qatar and Jordan.
+The Filomena Campus Quartet has brought its unique take on jazz to audiences around the world, touring in Italy, UK, Germany, Thailand, Morocco, Qatar and Jordan.

 The Quartet's project Italy VS England started in 2013 with prominent Italian author Stefano Benni, who performs with the band and who wrote the texts of this ironic jazz theatre performance with original music by the Quartet.